 Join more than 100,000 members today and you’ll get:

-The premiums listed include no-excess windscreen cover.
+The premiums listed are for comprehensive policies and include no-excess windscreen cover.

 We’ve made these assumptions:

-Where applicable, some companies offered discounts if:
+Some companies offered discounts if:

 We accepted these discounts.